RSVP our FB Live on Unhealthy and Abusive Relationships: https://fb.me/e/i1nx2v0EV

 That’s an area where we can actualize something.

 Do you have a daughter?
 A niece or a sister?
 Female friends?
-One in three of all women who could be in danger at this moment.
+One in three of all women who could be in an abusive relationship and in danger at this moment.
 You just don’t know about it.
 People who are in dangerously abusive relationships don’t typically tell anyone.
 It’s too embarrassing to admit that a guy she thinks she loves treats her awfully.
 If he doesn’t hit her, he pulls her down emotionally until he takes complete control over her.
 It’s not love, it’s hatred masquerading as love.
 One in three women?
 That’s a lot of women.

 So, what are we going to do about it?
 Try and convince ourselves it doesn’t happen where we live or work?
 Great if it were true.
 Are we going to wait and deal with it if it shows up?
 Remember, most women don’t tell anyone about it.
 When it shows up (reread the beginning of this article), oftentimes, it’s too late.

 I’ll tell you what you should so.
 Accept the truth.
 Then act on it.

 Recognise partner abuse and get help

 Get ready like it’s a ravenous wolf coming hard at someone I love.
 Domestic abuse is terrible, and it ruins innocent women we know, work with, and care about.
 Become proficient in the realities of dating violence by learning the warning signs of an unhealthy relationship.
 Search for what to do if you detect domestic abuse enveloping someone you know.
 Absorb the best steps to take from professionals who know what to do.
 They’ve all been there.
 You will never figure this out on your own.
 If you try to help someone without guidance, trust that you won’t get a do over if you fail.

 The perpetrators who use power and control techniques have nothing on their minds but taking away the ones you love.
 They’re practiced at what they do, and they’re so good at being bad.
 You don’t want your phone ringing like it rang for me.